-Perimeter protection must be provided on the exposed edges of a solid construction.
+Edge protection should be provided to prevent a person falling over edges of a solid construction.
 These include:

-- the perimeters of buildings or other structures - the perimeters of skylights or other fragile roof materials, and - openings in floor or roof structures.
+- the perimeters of buildings or other structures - the perimeters of skylights or other fragile roof materials - openings in floor or roof structures.

 Edge Protection Checklist The guard rail system should be of robust design and able to withstand the force of someone falling against it.
 Top rails should be between 900 mm and 1100 mm above the working surface.
 Mid-rails should be provided.
 However, wire mesh infill panels incorporating a toeboard may be used instead of the midrail.
 Toeboards should be provided where reasonably practicable.
 A bottom rail above the toeboard on some roof slopes may be provided for more severe roof slopes.
 Both a midrail and infill mesh panel will assist in preventing persons and objects from sliding off the roof.
-If access points are required for equipment (e.g. tile elevators) they must be protected adequately to prevent a person falling.
+If access points are required for equipment (e.g. tile elevators) they must be adequately protected to prevent a person falling.
 Every open edge of a stair, landing, platform or shaft opening must be protected to prevent people falling.
-Note: Refer to AS 1657 and AS 1567 for further guidance for edge protection.